tiewyenhuei/ameba-arduino-doc-mine/source/ameba_pro2/amb82-mini/temp/NightModeDoc.rst

 Example
 ---------
 This example is built on the `Link "StreamRTSP" -> "VideoOnly" <https://ameba-doc-arduino-sdk.readthedocs-hosted.com/en/latest/ameba_pro2/amb82-mini/Example_Guides/Multimedia/RTSP%20Streaming.html>`_.
-Please refer to the "VideoOnly" example to learn how to set up an RTSP stream as this guide will focus on the IR-related functions.
+Please refer to the "VideoOnly" example for more information on how to set up an RTSP stream.

 In this example, we will use the AmebaPro2 board to stream video in night mode.
 This capability requires a camera that has an IR cut filter that can be toggled on and off along with an IR LED light source (or any IR light source).